"Great books. Backcountry skills. Wilderness adventure."

 - World-wide adventure travel

-Share Bob's travels as he returns to Siberia's Lake Baikal.
-Click here for the latest journal entries about this remarkable and remote place on the planet.
+Share Bob's travels with this look back at his first trip to Siberia's Lake Baikal.
+Click here for journal entries and photographs of this remarkable and remote place on the planet.

 Bob's latest book, the Fieldbook, is hitting the shelves!
 Written to be the best all-around guide to outdoor adventure on the market today, it is the go-to manual for everyone interested in backcountry challenges—from hiking, camping, and canoeing to mountain travel, ultralight backpacking, wilderness navigation, whitewater kayaking, and much more.

 Published with the subtitle Scouting's Manual of Basic and Advanced Skills for Outdoor Adventure, the 2014 Fieldbook is a terrific manual for everyone who seeks to explore, to experience adventure, and to appreciate the natural world.